mrmorphic/silverstripe-neolayout/docs/developer.md

  *  When a layout is rendered, it is within a context, usually a page.
     Properties of components can be bound to methods or properties of the containing context.
+ *  The NLView uses a layout manager which maps the logical layout concepts to an implementation.
+The module contains a manager for bootstrap.

 Requirements
 ============